Coed Gym - Hintonburg (Mon) Rules

 •Referees can assess a delay of game penalty towards any action deemed intentional.

-•Offensive players are not permitted in the crease area.
+•Offensive players are not permitted to station themselves in the crease area.
 Refs can blow the play dead if they believe no effort is being made to leave the crease and the faceoff will return to the player’s defensive zone.
-Goals can be disallowed if the offending player is in the crease while the goal is scored unless the ball is already in the crease.

 Suspensions, Fines and more